LifeBoard

 Safety strap

-This ensures that a civilian rescuer is secured and does not lose buoyancy during the rescue operation.
+This ensures that a civilian rescuer is secured and does not lose the equipment during the rescue operation.

-LifeBoard is mounted with brackets that ensure both easy use in a rescue operation, but also simple installation on the beach.
+The LifeBoard is mounted with brackets that ensure easy use during a rescue operation, as well as simple installation on the beach.

-The reflector provides greater visibility both on land and at sea.
+The reflector provides greater visibility both on land and in the water.

 LifeBoard Tracker

 As part of the service agreement, the LifeBoard is equipped with GPS.
-Not only does this act as a theft deterrent, but it also means we can monitor the equipment and find it again if it goes missing.
+This not only has a deterrent effect against theft, but it also means that we can monitor the equipment and locate it if it gets lost.

 Instructions

-On the back describing the use of LifeBoard® in Danish, English and German.
-Or Swedish, Finnish and English.
-The instructions are molded into the LifeBoard and can therefore easily survive the harsh conditions of the open water environment.
+On the back, which describes the use of LifeBoard® in Danish, English, and German, or Swedish, Finnish, and English.
+The instructions are molded into the LifeBoard, making them durable enough to withstand the harsh conditions that open water environments can present.

 Illustrations